Robert-RKKR/AlpenWege/README.md

 ## Overview

-AlpenWeg is a comprehensive outdoor adventure application that supports users in planning, experiencing, and documenting various mountain activities in Switzerland, including hiking, biking, trail running, and camping.
+AlpenWege is a comprehensive outdoor adventure application that supports users in planning, experiencing, and documenting various mountain activities in Switzerland, including hiking, biking, trail running, and camping.
 The application is built around five main components:

 - **Profiles** – Manages user accounts, roles, settings, and personal achievements.
 - **Assets** – Handles storage and organization of files such as images, GPX tracks, and documents.